samooth/dht-relay/README.md

 const dht = new DHT(stream)
 ```

-From here, the API matches that of the Hyperswarm DHT: <https://github.com/samooth/spacedht#api>
+From here, the API matches that of the Spaceswarm DHT: <https://github.com/samooth/spacedht#api>

 ### Transports